r-universe-org/cranlike-server/docs/api.md

   This manual page.

 * `GET /{src,bin}/`
-  CRAN-like repository for packages published in this universe.
+  CRAN-like repository structure for packages in this universe.

 * `GET /packages/`
   JSON array of available packages in this universe.